MysticHeroes/pg-kopf/README.md

 - Host image with an industry-standard repository
 - Use external name of Postgres database server
 - Add further functionality to the controller e.g. user management, tablespaces, etc.
+  - This will require adding new fields to the CRD, and updating the Python code to handle them